 US Homeland Security discusses asylum agreement in Guatemala

-The acting head of U.S. Homeland Security held discussions behind closed doors in Guatemala on Wednesday on an agreement that would force many asylum seekers to file claims in the Central American country instead of the United States.
+The acting head of U.S. Homeland Security held private discussions Wednesday on an agreement with Guatemala that would force many asylum seekers to file claims in the Central American country instead of the United States.

+"Looking forward to working to expand the partnership between Guatemala and the U.S. to stem the flow of illegal migration and disrupt human smuggling and transnational criminal organizations," McAleenan tweeted.

-Presidential candidate Sandra Torres' political party also said McAleenan would meet with her, a week and a half before her runoff election against Alejandro Giammattei — who was also due to meet the acting secretary.
+Presidential candidate Sandra Torres' political party also said McAleenan would meet with her, a week and a half before her runoff election against Alejandro Giammattei, who was also due to talk with the acting secretary.

-The president of the American Chamber of Commerce in Guatemala said McAleenan would present a plan of action to implement the deal.
+Torres has said President Jimmy Morales' administration should not have signed the agreement since he is due to leave office in January.
+She says the matter should have been left to whomever wins the Aug.
+11 vote.

+Torres has also said Guatemala doesn't have enough resources to take care of its own people, "much less to have foreigners here and attend to them."

 Guatemala is ill-prepared financially or in infrastructure terms to provide safety, housing, education and other support for potentially tens of thousands of Central Americans.